Light Vector Dark Matter via a Magnetic Dipole Portal: Bridging Direct Detection and Fixed-Target Searches: The Model

 which leads to the mixing of $X^0_\mu$ with the SM neutral gauge bosons.
-We label the resulting BSM mass eigenstate as $Z^\prime$.
-In addition to the kinetic mixing, $\mathcal{L}_{\text{int}}$ induces contact interactions of the DM with the $Z$ boson and photon via magnetic dipole operators, as given by
+We label the resulting BSM mass eigenstate as $Z^\prime$ (see \appref{section:appendix_model} for further details).
+In addition to the kinetic mixing, $\mathcal{L}_{\text{int}}$ induces contact interactions of the DM with the $Z$ boson and photon via magnetic dipole operators, as given by,

 where